 Wong Keen

-When Wong Keen travelled to New York in 1961 to start his art education, he was the first person from Singapore to make that leap.
+When Wong Keen traveled to New York in 1961 to start his art education, he was the first person from Singapore to make that leap.
 Working with inspiration drawn both from American abstract expressionism and his Chinese heritage, Keen’s work has been shown in galleries worldwide.
 In 2007, the Singapore Art Museum put on a solo exhibition of his work.

 Bronwyn Sale

-In her series Looking, Painting and Liminality (pictured here) artist Bronwyn Sale questions notions of perspective and location, with ephemeral doors and arches appearing as a focus of the work.
+In her series Looking, Painting and Liminality (pictured here), artist Bronwyn Sale questions notions of perspective and location, with ephemeral doors and arches appearing as a focus of the work.
 Sale uses a click-through gallery to display works one at a time.

 Sarah Letovsky